-As of March 31, 2022, the Company had cash, cash equivalents and marketable securities of approximately \$266.6 million.
+As of June 30, 2022, the Company had cash, cash equivalents and marketable securities of approximately \$173.2 million.
 The Company has incurred losses since inception and to date has financed its operations primarily through the sale of equity securities and, to a lesser extent, through collaboration agreements and grants from charitable foundations.
-As of March 31, 2022, the Company had an accumulated deficit of \$3.84 billion.
-During the three months ended March 31, 2022, the Company incurred a loss of \$122.2 million and used \$125.3 million of cash in operations.
+As of June 30, 2022, the Company had an accumulated deficit of \$3.94 billion.
+During the six months ended June 30, 2022, the Company incurred a loss of \$222.3 million and used \$219.7 million of cash in operations.
 The Company expects to continue to generate operating losses and negative operating cash flows for the next few years and will need additional funding to support its planned operating activities through profitability.
 The transition to profitability is dependent upon the successful development, approval, and commercialization of beti-cel, eli-cel, and lovo-cel, and the achievement of a level of revenues adequate to support its cost structure.

 In accordance with Accounting Standards Codification 205-40, Going Concern ("ASC 205-40"), the Company evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about its ability to continue as a going concern within one year after the date that these condensed consolidated financial statements are issued.
 This evaluation initially does not take into consideration the potential mitigating effect of management's plans that have not been fully implemented as of the date the financial statements are issued.
-When substantial doubt about the company's ability to continue as a going concern.
+When substantial doubt exists under this methodology, management evaluates whether the mitigating effect of its plans sufficiently alleviates substantial doubt about the Company's ability to continue as a going concern.
 The mitigating effect of management's plans, however, is only considered if both (1) it is probable that the plans will be effectively implemented within one year after the date that the financial statements are issued, and (2) it is probable that the plans, when implemented, will mitigate the relevant conditions or events that raise substantial doubt about the entity's ability to continue as a going concern within one year after the date that these condensed consolidated financial statements are issued.
 In performing its analysis, management excluded certain elements of its operating plan that cannot be considered probable.
 Under ASC 205-40, the future receipt of potential funding from future equity or debt issuances, the release of restricted cash related to the Company's 50 Binney Street lease, and the potential sale of priority review vouchers cannot be considered probable at this time because these plans are not entirely within the Company's control nor have been approved by the Board of Directors as of the date of these condensed consolidated financial statements.
-The restructuring plan described above was approved by the Board of Directors in April 2022 and therefore was incorporated into the Company's assessment of its ability to continue as a going concern within one year after the date that these condensed consolidated financial statements are issued.
+The restructuring plan described above was approved by the Board of Directors in April 2022 and therefore was incorporated into the Company's assessment of its ability to conti